 In many scenarios, however, the variety of parts or their size and volume simply make such precise jigging impractical.
 Robot vision offers an alternative means to fulfill what are still highly repetitive processes.
 With specialized technology in addition to vision capacities, robot vision can also open the door to “self-programming” solutions that don’t just overcome the limits of existing jigging constraints, but actually allow robots to respond in real process time to never before seen parts and positions – all with the added value of no manual programming.

-Robots have commonly been used by automotive manufacturers and other mass market firms.
+Robots have commonly been used by automotive manufacturers and other mass-market firms.
 It’s estimated that nearly 40% of North American manufacturing robots are used in the automotive sector.
 These robots assemble vehicles and apply production processes to their parts or the final product.

-This works for this type of manufacturer because cars 1) are expensive to buy, 2) are costly to make, 3) have large batch sizes (there are many models of cars which sell tens or even hundreds of thousands of units per year), 4) only see major design changes every 5 to 7 years.
+This works for this type of manufacturer because cars 1) are expensive to buy, 2) are costly to make, 3) have large batch sizes (there are many models of cars that sell tens or even hundreds of thousands of units per year), 4) only see major design changes every 5 to 7 years.

 Despite the way in which industries like automotive and electronics have powered different kinds of robot operations forward, robots themselves have not become as responsive to other forms of operations.
 Robot or machine vision has tried to change that by giving robots the sensing capabilities to respond to their environment in real-time or identify key objects and manipulate them in space.